PENNSYLVANIA ONE CALL SYSTEM, INC.

 Objectives and Purposes

 To protect the underground facilities of members through communication with any person(s) planning to disturb the earth.
-This communication network receives and processes line location requests from Excavators, Contractors, Plumbers, Builders and Designers and disseminates this work location information to all members based on their service agreements.
+This communication network receives and processes line location requests from excavators, plumbers, builders and designers and disseminates this work location information to all members based on their service agreements.

 This corporation has been formed in an attempt, through cooperative effort, to attain the following objectives: